Uncategorised

 Can I sue my surveyor for negligence?

-We are frequently asked, ‘Can I sue my surveyor for negligence?’
+One of the questions we are most frequently asked is, ‘Can I sue my surveyor for negligence?’

 “I bought my house, moved in, put up the curtains – then I noticed a huge crack in the wall.
 A friendly builder came round and told me it was subsidence.
 But nothing was mentioned in the report the surveyor gave me, so can I sue my surveyor for negligence?”